From hurt to healing: Mum of girl raped, filmed by chief executive speaks about sex abuse case

 "This has been a big thing to get through, really hard - and it's not an easy thing to talk about, but if doing so helps somebody else, just one other person, then it's worth it, that's what this is all about."

-The two mothers were introduced by a mutual friend and hit it off immediately.

-Smith wasn't around much in the early days of the friendship - at the time he was the CEO of Christchurch transport technology company Connexionz and he travelled frequently.
+When the mother first met Smith, he wasn't around much - at the time he was the CEO of Christchurch transport technology company Connexionz and he travelled frequently.

 And then Covid-19 took over the world and Smith was around a lot more.